Álex Domínguez

-Club career
+Career

-Born in Granollers, Barcelona, Catalonia, Domínguez represented CE Sabadell FC as a youth before making his senior debut with the reserves on 6 December 2014, starting in a 1–2 Tercera División home loss against UE Castelldefels.
+Born in Granollers, Barcelona, Catalonia, Domínguez represented CE Sabadell FC as a youth before making his senior debut with the reserves on 6 December 2014, starting in a 2–1 Tercera División home loss against UE Castelldefels.
 After one further match for the B-side, he moved to RCD Espanyol and was assigned back to the youth setup.

 In 2016, Domínguez was loaned to CF Damm for one year, to finish his formation; upon returning, he was assigned to Espanyol's B-team also in the fourth division.
 He featured sparingly for the side, and renewed his contract until 2020 on 22 March 2018.

 On 10 July 2018, after achieving promotion, Domínguez agreed to a three-year deal with another reserve team, Deportivo Alavés B still in division four.
 On 28 August of the following year, after another promotion, he moved to UD Las Palmas and was initially assigned to the B-side in the Segunda División B.

 Domínguez made his first team debut on 20 July 2020, starting in a 5–1 home routing of Extremadura UD in the Segunda División.
 He began the 2020–21 campaign as a backup to Álvaro Valles, but was made a starter by manager Pepe Mel in November after a poor run of form from Valles.

 On 27 July 2021, after losing his starting spot back to Valles, Domínguez was loaned to second division newcomers UD Ibiza for a year.
+Upon returning, he was again a backup to Valles as the club achieved promotion to La Liga.

+On 26 July 2023, Domínguez moved abroad and signed for Ligue 1 side Toulouse FC.
+On 16 January 2025, he returned to his home country after agreeing to a six-month loan deal with SD Eibar.